hashicorp/terraform-provider-google/website/docs/r/network_security_tls_inspection_policy.html.markdown

 * `description` -
   (Optional)
-  A free-text description of the resource.
-Max length 1024 characters.
+  Free-text description of the resource.

-* `tls_inspection_policy` -
+* `exclude_public_ca_set` -
   (Optional)
-  Name of a TlsInspectionPolicy resource that defines how TLS inspection is performed for any rule that enables it.
+  If FALSE (the default), use our default set of public CAs in addition to any CAs specified in trustConfig.
+These public CAs are currently based on the Mozilla Root Program and are subject to change over time.
+If TRUE, do not accept our default set of public CAs.
+Only CAs specified in trustConfig will be accepted.

 * `location` -
   (Optional)
-  The location of the gateway security policy.
+  The location of the tls inspection policy.
-  The default value is `global`.

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.